Earth Land and Water Defenders

 Read the moving blog: Julián Carrillo defended the forest with his life

 - Sign our online action Mexico: Protect Environment Defenders at Grave Risk

 - Sign our E-Action to Canada calling for policies to protect environmental human rights defenders in Mexico

 GUATEMALA: DANGEROUS SMEARS, DEADLY ATTACKS

-Human rights defenders working on issues related to land, Indigenous territory and the environment in Guatemala, including the impacts of mining and hydro-electric dam projects, face a vicious circle of social stigma, criminalization through the justice system and a surge in killings.
+Human rights defenders working on issues related to land, Indigenous territory and the environment in Guatemala, including the impacts of mining and hydro-electric dam projects, face a vicious circle of demonization, unsubstantiated charges and imprisonment by the justice system and a surge in killings.

-A contributing factor is the disturbing willingness on the part of public officials to discredit human rights defenders in the eyes of the public with false accusations.
+A contributing factor is a disturbing willingness on the part of public officials to discredit human rights defenders in the eyes of the public with false accusations.
 Public statements labelling environmental human rights defenders as “terrorists”, “opponents of development” and “enemies of the state” help produce hostility that encourages physical attacks.

 - Read our report: ‘We Are Defending the Land with Our Blood’